arielgee/Sage-Like/.misc/tasks.md

 	* look into the possibility of adding a new per-feed option (feed properties) to ignore the cache.
 	* https://chatgpt.com/c/6a6b4fda-b758-83eb-a708-acf05945ca2c
 	* https://claude.ai/chat/65f1433e-f326-4e63-b952-d36fac86e37f
-* open a feed-item in a container tab renders the feed-item as 'read' even if the user clicked on cancel in the 'Open in Container' dialog.
-* can Feed Preview benefit from Shadow DOM?
 * consider having sub-menus in the context menu.
 * update the PR screenshots
 * for manifest key `gecko.data_collection_permissions`, AMO also checks Android compatibility. setting Android minimum to 142 prevents warning compatibility.